NLnetLabs/unbound/winrc/README.txt

 You can crosscompile unbound.
 This results in .exe files.
 Install the packages: mingw32-binutils mingw32-cpp mingw32-filesystem
-mingw32-gcc mingw32-openssl mingw32-openssl-static mingw32-runtime
+mingw32-gcc mingw32-openssl mingw32-openssl-static mingw32-runtime zip
-mingw32-termcap mingw32-w32api mingw32-zlib mingw32-zlib-static
+mingw32-termcap mingw32-w32api mingw32-zlib mingw32-zlib-static mingw32-nsis
 (package names for fedora 11).

 Then run:
 $ mingw32-configure
 $ make

-It may be a good idea to pass --enable-static-exe --enable-debug to the mingw32-configure line.
-This enables statically linked executables so you do not need to pilfer dlls together, and debug has assertions.
+Copy System.dll from the windows dist of NSIS to /usr/share/nsis/Plugins/ Then do ./makedist.sh -w and the setup.exe is created using nsis.

 +++ CREDITS